 You will see that making the right moves in business can make or break a successful transaction.
 Put yourself in a very foreign country and therefore the margin for error becomes greater.
 Starting off on the right foot with proper greetings and courtesies.
 It Will be the first impression you leave with Moroccans and the success of your business depends on it.

+What you should know about business culture in morocco?
 Understanding how the business culture works in Morocco will garner you more leverage when it’s time to broker a deal.
-Know whether you must recognize it
+Know whether you must recognize it.

-Moroccans are immensely hospitable people but do also expect courtesy from their guests
+What are business etiquette and hospitality like in morocco?
+Moroccans are immensely hospitable people but do also expect courtesy from their guests.